cupools/lia/README.md

 - Output multiple sprite pictures and stylesheet files in once time.
 - Monitor file changes and incremental recompilation.
 - Create sprites picture in current folder easily.
 May be useful for css or canvas keyframes animation.
-- Support custom template for coordinates infomation.
+- Supports custom template for coordinates infomation.
 It means scss, js and any format you want can be built.
+- Supports reading `.psd` directly, and then output sprite images by layers or groups with information context from Photoshop.

 ## Getting started